 Corporate Profile 1

 Editorial Policy 2

-Solving Social Issues through Business 3
+Solving Social Issues through Business 3 Taking on health-care issues

-In protecting the lives of its people, society has a duty to ensure health care access for all
+In protecting the lives of its people, society has a duty to ensure health care access for all.

 Great strides forward have been made in research, as well as technology, maintaining a constant stream of successful treatment options, but there still remain issues that cannot be solved by medical technology alone and hurdles that must be cleared.